 All first-year applicants and transfer applicants with less than 30 completed units are required to submit SAT or ACT scores via an official score report from the testing agency.
 The Office of Admission will accept scores from the old SAT test, the new SAT test, or the ACT to meet this requirement, provided the test was taken in the last five years.

 The optional ACT writing test and new SAT writing/essay section are neither required nor recommended.
 Essay and writing scores from these optional components will not be considered by our office.
 The SAT II Subject Tests are also not required.

-First-year applicants must take the SAT or ACT by October in order to meet the November 1 early action deadline or by December in order to meet the January 5 application deadline.
+First-year applicants must take the SAT I or ACT by October in order to meet the November 1 early action deadline or by December in order to meet the January 15 application deadline.

 Reviewing Test Scores

 The Office of Admission will superscore the old and new SAT separately, meaning our office will combine the highest section scores from each test date to create the highest total per test.
 However, we will not combine old and new SAT section scores, as these two tests are scaled differently.
 It is therefore to your advantage to send our office the results from each time you took the SAT.
 We do not superscore the ACT.

 When evaluating applications, our Admission Counselors will only consider an applicant's highest test scores.
 Our office will use the concordance chart below to determine your highest composite score across all three tests - old SAT (superscore), new SAT (superscore), and ACT (highest total).
 We will convert your new SAT scores based on the 1600 point total (and not by converting individual section scores).
 For old SAT scores, our office will only consider your 1600 point total (Critical Reading and Math).